 “Propelled by the kind of vintage hoofing that built Broadway.
 The songs are show stoppers!”—Variety

 “It’s tuneful, it’s colorful — "Yankee Doodle" exhilarates!” —Dallas Morning News

 Materials: your materials will be sent to you two months prior to your opening date and will include everything necessary for your production and can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The required materials for Yankee Doodle Dandy include:
+The Authorized Materials/Rehearsal Package for Yankee Doodle Dandy include: